 Food Safety Course for Food Entrepreneurs// here is the normal content // ?>

-Non-potentially hazardous items include such things as baked breads, cakes, muffins, cookies, non-chocolate candy, jellies, jams, preserves, marmalades, fruit butters, fruit pies, herbs in vinegar, honey and herb mixtures, dried fruit and vegetables, spices or herbs, maple syrup, sorghum, popcorn, caramel corn, peanut brittle and roasted nuts.
+Non-potentially hazardous items include such things as baked breads, cakes, muffins, cookies, candy, jellies, jams, preserves, marmalades, fruit butters, fruit pies, herbs in vinegar, honey and herb mixtures, dried fruit and vegetables, spices or herbs, maple syrup, sorghum, popcorn, caramel corn, peanut brittle and roasted nuts.

 The training, certification and inspections of kitchens are required under Delaware regulations and apply to those who wish to process non-potentially hazardous foods in their home kitchens for sale to the public.

 Register by June 15th by contacting Jan Unflat at email@example.com or 730-4000.Print This Post